taypsl/mx-list/README.md

 ![Alt text](/public/assets/images/finalScreens.png "Final Screens")

+### Live Site

+You can access MX-List at https://mxlist.herokuapp.com/.

 ### Introduction

 A throwback to the days of sharing of mix tapes, mx-list is a music blogging interface that enables users to easily create and share annotated playlists with friends and family.